SiegeLord/SLConfig/README.md

         $Ant;

         // String concatenation (description now holds "An ant, ... foe.
-This one... ") description = $description " This one in particular is yellow.";
+This one... ")
+        // Note that single quoted strings support escape sequences ('\"' below) description = $description " This one in particular is \"yellow\".";

         // Remove a node
         ~bite_attack;